aws-samples/aws-cdk-cicd-boot-sample/README.md

 npm run cdk synth ### this command generates the cdk.context.json
 ### 3. Add the cdk.context.json to git remote
 git add cdk.context.json ### re-add cdk.context.json
-git commit -am "feat: re-added cdk.context.json" git push -u origin ### Push changes to remote
+git commit -am "Re-added cdk.context.json" git push -u origin ### Push changes to remote

 ```

 ### Working with Python dependencies
-The project utilizes the [Pipenv](https://pipenv.pypa.io/en/latest/).
-Pipenv automatically creates and manages a virtualenv for your project, as well as adds/removes packages from your `Pipfile` as you install/uninstall packages.
+The project utilize the [Pipenv](https://pipenv.pypa.io/en/latest/).
+Pipenv automatically creates and manages a virtual env for your projects, as well as adds/removes packages from your `Pipfile` as you install/uninstall packages.
 It also generates a project `Pipfile.lock`, which is used to produce deterministic builds.

 The Python dependencies should be maintained in `Pipfile` instead of the `requirements.txt` file and requirements.txt files usage should be avoided.